 - Nutrition guidelines that should be followed during the school day

-- A measuring rod to track implementation of the wellness policy
+- A measuring rod to track the implementation of the wellness policy

 - Community involvement in the development and implementation of the wellness policy

-Taken a cue from Project Appleseed, parents can become an important tool in the creation and maintenance of a wellness policy that stresses healthy lunches.
-They can persuade schools to stop making junk foods available to students by the removal of soda and snack vending machines.
+Parents can become important in creating and maintaining a wellness policy that stresses healthy lunches by taking a cue from Project Appleseed.
+They can persuade schools to stop making junk foods available to students by removing soda and snack vending machines.
 They can work to educate schools about the importance of organic fare and help them find affordable local sources.
 Parents can also teach their children at home about the importance of healthy eating, so the kids will be more likely to make good food choices during the school day.

-A safe school is a more productive, successful school, but providing a secure environment for children is often a job too big for school administrators and teachers to successfully handle alone.
+A safe school is a more productive, successful school, but providing a secure environment for children is often a job too big for school administrators and teachers to handle alone successfully.
 PTA.org stresses the importance of school safety and offers options for parents to get involved.
 These might include:

 - Talking with children about safety and getting input about gaps in the current system and what could be done to improve school security

-- Assessing school security by asking questions of the staff in regards to school entry points, visitor policies and communication capabilities
+- Assessing school security by asking questions of the staff regarding school entry points, visitor policies, and communication capabilities

-- Bringing security concerns to school officials with the purpose of working together to resolve them
+- Bringing security concerns to school officials to work together to resolve them

-Studies repeatedly show that students who learn in a racially diverse environment enjoy a multitude of benefits.
-This is especially true for minority children, but it also applies to the rest of the student population as well.
+Studies repeatedly show that students who learn in a racially diverse environment enjoy many benefits.
+This is especially true for minority children, but it also applies to the rest of the student population.

-Parents can ensure that schools follow policies laid out by the Supreme Court and other government agencies in terms of racial desegregation, helping students get the best possible education.
+Parents can ensure schools follow policies the Supreme Court and other government agencies laid out regarding racial desegregation, helping students get the best possible education.

 Making sure children have the best possible education is a team effort.
-When parents become members of the team, it is more likely that public schools will achieve higher ratings and a higher quality of academic success overall.
+When parents become team members, it is more likely that public schools will achieve higher ratings and academic success overall.